caseyschrader/Pathfinder/README.md

      - Nodes are road intersections
      - Edges are road segments
      - Weights are distances between nodes
-   - Applies Dijkstra's algorithm to find the shortest path
+   - Implements an optimized version of Dijkstra's algorithm using a priority queue approach to efficiently find the shortest path
 5. **Visualization**:
    - Creates an interactive map using Folium
    - Marks the start and end intersections